 Due to state law, you're not able to just do whatever you please with a gun in Commerce, CA. California firearm offenses cover a large swath of statutes, and you can get in trouble for something as simple as unlawful possession.

-An expert Commerce, CA, violent crimes defense attorney will protect you from the legal consequences of these charges, including further restrictions on your Second Amendment rights.
+An expert Commerce, CA, violent crimes defense attorney will fight no just to keep you out of prison, but also to prevent further restrictions on your Second Amendment rights.

 Family and Animal Abuse Defense Lawyers

-Our household violent crimes defense lawyers aren't limited to just conflicts between family members who live together.
-We also defend against animal cruelty charges, elder abuse charges, and, if an adolescent or child is the alleged offender, juvenile crime charges.
+Our experienced violent crimes defense lawyers aren't limited to just conflicts between family members who live together.
+We also defend against animal cruelty charges, elder abuse charges, and, should your child be the accused, juvenile crime charges.

 Sentencing Enhancement Defense Lawyers

-If you're facing violent crime charges in Commerce, CA, there's a good chance that they're one of the ones above.
-That said, you might also be up against increased charges and/or sentencing enhancement if your case meets certain criteria.
+Some violent crime accusations are just that – the Commerce, CA, prosecutor alleges that you committed an action that broke the law.
+That said, you can also face heightened charges and/or sentencing enhancement if your case meets certain criteria.

 In many cases, the punishments can be heightened via gang enhancements.
-If a crime was committed in the furtherance of gang activities, the sentence you face can be increased by several years.
-Conspiracy charges are dangerous because you can face penalties without having personally done something actively wrong.
-You can be convicted of conspiracy if you make a plan with another person to commit a crime, and either one of you does something overt to advance the plan.
+When an alleged offender has a past history of supposed gang activity, and this new charge was in some way related to a gang, prison sentences can drastically increase, though exactly how much depends on the alleged crime.
+Conspiracy charges are another group-related charge.
+You can be found guilty of conspiracy if you make a plan with another person to break the law, and either one of you does something overt to advance the plan.

 You could also see increased penalties if you're being charged with a hate crime.
-Hate crime charges can be their own case, but, they are frequently used as enhancements to other crimes.
-The district attorney in Commerce, CA may charge another crime as a hate crime if the alleged offender's motivation was related to race, religion, sexuality, or another protected characteristic.
+Hate crime charges can be their own case, but, you can also see them used as enhancements to other charges.
+The district attorney in Commerce, CA may charge another crime as a hate crime if they believe that the alleged offender committed the crime as an attack against a specific protected group.

-Furthermore, our Commerce, CA, violent crimes attorneys can help protect you from California's three strikes law.
-For alleged repeat offenders, this law can become a tremendous hurdle.
-Previous felony convictions may count as "strikes" against you.
+Additionally, our Commerce, CA, violent crimes attorneys can help protect you against California's three strikes law.
+This law allows the government to keep track of your criminal history and assign "strikes" to certain felony convictions.
 With one prior strike, sentences for felony convictions are doubled, and you won't be eligible for parole until you've served 80% of the sentence.
-If a conviction would be your third strike, you are facing 25-years-to-life in prison, with additional restrictions on parole.
+When convicted and given a third strike, the penalty could be 25-years-to-life in prison, with additional restrictions on early release.

 Procedural and Governance Charges Defense Lawyers

-Commerce, CA, violent crime charges can be particularly damaging if they were allegedly committed against law enforcement.
-Assault on a police officer can result in more prison time than if the assault was against a non-officer, while resisting arrest covers actions ranging from stealing a police officers gun to just acting disobediently.
-Obstructing a police officer is a similar category of charges, though this can penalize you for any way you prevent an officer from doing their job, regardless of if they were trying to arrest you.
+When you get into an altercation with the police in Commerce, CA, you can expect to face extra harsh violent crime charges.
+Assault on a police officer can result in more prison time than if the assault was against a non-officer, while resisting arrest carries similarly harsher sentences for a wide array of alleged misconduct.
+Obstructing a police officer is a closely related category of charges, though this can penalize you for any way you prevent an officer from doing their job, regardless of if they were trying to arrest you.

 For the majority of violent crime charges, you'll be up against the local Commerce, CA prosecution.
-But when the state views a case as extra severe, a federal prosecutor may fight against you.
-You don't want to go to federal court alone.
-You don't want to face the full force of the United States government without help.
-The Law Offices of David S. Chesley, Inc., is ready to be your defense attorney for federal crimes in addition to state charges.
+On some occasions, when the accusations are especially severe, a federal prosecutor may fight against you.
+When you're up against the federal government, you need a powerful legal team on your side.
+The Law Offices of David S. Chesley, Inc., is equipped to defend you against federal crimes in addition to state charges.

 Top 3 Violent Crimes Defense Lawyer Qualities

-- Prior Success: You don't want someone who's new to the California legal system, or new to your type of charge.
+- A History of Success: You want to be represented by an attorney who knows the ins and outs of the California court system.
 Our team has a history of successful violent crime case results.

-- Diverse Legal Experience: We have over 50 years of combined legal experience, including time as prosecutors, judges, and police officers.
-We have inside knowledge of the ways the state tries to get violent crimes convictions, and how to fight for a positive outcome.
+- Diverse Legal Experience: The Law Offices of David S. Chesley, Inc., has over 50 years of combined law experience, including time as prosecutors, judges, and police officers.
+We have inside knowledge of how the state prosecutes these cases, and how to fight against them.

-- Relationships in Your Area's Court: We're ready for your case in Commerce, CA. We know local prosecutors and judges, and will leverage our relationships in your negotiations.
+- Local Relationships: Our team of attorneys cover cases across the state, including in Commerce, CA. We know local prosecutors and judges, and will leverage our relationships in your negotiations.

-Tenatious Defenses Against Violent Crime Charges – Call Our Lawyers Today
+Ferocious Protection Against Violent Crime Charges – Call Our Firm Today

-You need help when you're fighting against violent crimes allegations.
-The court system is convoluted.
-The Commerce, CA, district attorney is powerful.
-And the sentences are oppressive.
-If you don't have an expert violent crimes lawyer at your side, your innocence and constitutional rights are in danger.
+Violent crimes charges are tough to fight on your own.
+The legal system is complicated.
+The Commerce, CA, district attorney is formidable.
+And the punishments are brutal.
+If you're lacking an expert violent crimes lawyer to defend you, your liberty and constitutional rights are at risk.

 At the Law Offices of David S. Chesley, Inc., we don't wait and watch the prosecution make its case against you.
 We don't settle for a bad plea deal, just because it was faster.
 We battle the state.
-We listen to your story, craft a resolute defense, and protect your rights from day one until the case is done.
+We make a defense with you at the center, and defend your freedom from day one until the case is concluded.

-Contact us now to begin building your defense.
-Connect with us at (800) 755-5174 or tell us about your case via our online contact form to speak with a member of our team about how to fight these charges.
+Reach out to us now to begin building your defense.
+Call us at (800) 755-5174 or fill out our online contact form to speak with a member of our team about how to fight these charges.

 We also offer the following legal services in Commerce, CA: